behnamfani/Convolutional-Neural-Network-with-Keras-for-Fashion-MNIST/README.md

 # Convolutional-Neural-Network
-A simple CNN for training with Fashion-MNIST dataset This CNN consists of two convolutional layers, two max-pool layers, two dropout layers, and a fully connected network with two dense layers.
+A simple CNN using keras library and it is trained with Fashion-MNIST dataset This CNN consists of two convolutional layers, two max-pool layers, two dropout layers, and a fully connected network with two dense layers.

 _________________________________________________________________